Students are taught to…

 - Y12/13 PD – Politics – Why Vote? and democracy; International Aid.

-accept responsibility for their behaviour and their learning.
+Accepts responsibility for their behaviour and their learning.

-show initiative and understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely.
+Show initiative and understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely.

 - Self-regulated learners Y7 PD and through Hele’s Model for Learning

 - All charity events and sustainable gifts project

 - GCSE/A Level Business – Business Ethics (Y11 /12/13)